casey/just/README.md

 Imported files can themselves contain `import`s, which are processed recursively.

+When `allow-duplicate-recipes` is set, recipes in parent modules override recipes in imports.

 ### Modules<sup>1.19.0</sup>

 A `justfile` can declare modules using `mod` statements. `mod` statements are